 sys.prefix would be

-sys.path array, which contains all of the locations that a package can reside.
+sys.path array, which contains all of the locations where a package can reside.

 While virtual environments certainly solve some big problems with package management, they’re not perfect.
 After creating a few environments, you’ll start to see that they create some problems of their own, most of which revolve around managing the environments themselves.
-To help with this, the virtualenvwrapper tool was created, which is just some wrapper scripts around the main
+To help with this, the virtualenvwrapper tool was created.
+It’s just some wrapper scripts around the main

 A few of the more useful features of virtualenvwrapper are that it:

-- Provides methods to help you easily create, delete, and copy environments; and,
+- Provides methods to help you easily create, delete, and copy environments

 - Provides a single command to switch between environments